argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 # Example Job Scripts

 This page contains a small collection of example job scripts users may find useful for submitting their jobs on Polaris.
 Additional information on PBS and how to submit these job scripts is available [here](./job-and-queue-scheduling.md).

 A simple example using a similar script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_omp).

 ## CPU MPI-OpenMP Example

 The following `submit.sh` example submits a 1-node job to Polaris with 16 MPI ranks per node and 2 OpenMP threads per rank.
+See [Queues](./job-and-queue-scheduling/#queues) for details on practical limits to node counts and job times for different sizes of jobs.

 The [`hello_affinity`](https://github.com/argonne-lcf/GettingStarted/tree/master/Examples/Polaris/affinity_gpu) program is a compiled C++ code, which is built via `make -f Makefile.nvhpc` in the linked directory after cloning the [Getting Started](https://github.com/argonne-lcf/GettingStarted) repository.

 ```bash
 #!/bin/bash -l